Divyesh-1306/MindSenseAI/README.md

-MindSense AI
-MindSense AI is a web application that provides emotionally intelligent chatbot support, emotion detection from text and voice, and personalized well-being recommendations.
+MindSense AI: It is a web application that provides emotionally intelligent chatbot support, emotion detection from text and voice, and personalized well-being recommendations.
 Built with Flask, HuggingFace Transformers, and modern web technologies.